tamouse/swaac/posts/2020/03/2020-03-21-setting-git-default-editor.md

 I initially used the command line arguments I normally run emacsclient with: `-c -n`, which say to open a new frame and not to wait for the editing session to finish.
 Bad move.
 If the git command is not forced to wait while I modify the commit message, it assumes it wasn't changed and aborts the commit.
 I also didn't want to have it be spawning new frames since that just gets messy if I forget to close them, which I most often do.

+### I hear you, you don't use emacs ###

+You aren't a dinosaur like I am, I got you.

+You can run VSCode from the command line, or Atom, etc., etc., etc..
+I'm not going to teach you how to set that up, *but you should learn how if you don't because it will speed up your work.*

+Here are some of the alternative:

+- VSCode: `git config -global core.editor code`
+- Atom: `git config --global core.editor atom`
+- Vim: `git config --global core.editor vim`

+## Git-mode in Editors ##

+Most modern-day editors have a means of running git commands from inside the editor.
+This is often a far richer environment, closer to a GUI tool, really, than the command line offers.
+I use `magit` in emacs all the time, but I also use the command line all the time; some operations are better for one than the other.
+(By the way, `magit` has seriously the very best implementation for doing an interactive rebase, i.e., squashing your commits.)